Homemade Agnolotti Pasta

 Instructions

-- Crack eggs into the well.
-Using fork, slowly begin adding flour from sides of well into egg mixture, whisking as you go, until egg mixture is no longer runny.
+- Prepare Pasta Dough: Place the flour on a clean countertop or large cutting board.
+Using fingertips, create a large well in center of the flour, so that the countertop is visible.
+Crack the eggs into the well.
+Using a fork, slowly begin adding the flour from sides of the well into the egg mixture, whisking as you go, until the egg mixture is no longer runny.

-- Using floured hands (or bench scraper), continue to incorporate flour into dough, just until you can squeeze the dough with your hand without it sticking.
-Knead the dough for 10 minutes until it is very smooth and elastic.
+- Using floured hands or a bench bench scraper, continue to incorporate the flour into egg mixture, until you can squeeze the dough with your hand without it sticking.
+Knead the pasta dough for 10 minutes or until it is very smooth and elastic.

-- Divide dough in half, flatten into a disk using your palm, wrap them tightly in plastic wrap, and allow them to rest at room temperature for 30 minutes.
+- Divide the dough in half, flatten each piece into a disk using your palm, wrap the discs tightly in plastic wrap, and allow them to rest at room temperature for at least 30 to 45 minutes.

-- Prepare Filling: Rinse torn swiss chard in a colander until all grit has been removed–don’t dry.
-Place rinsed swiss chard (along with whatever water is clinging to the leaves) in a large pot.
-Cover and bring to a light boil and along to steam until tender–5-6 minutes.
-Drain and allow to cool until it can be handled comfortably.
-Place the swiss chard in a clean kitchen towel or thick paper towels, and wring out any excess liquid.
+- Prepare Filling: Rinse the torn Swiss chard leaves in a colander until all grit has been removed.
+Do not dry.
+Bring a large pot of salted water to a boil.
+Add the Swiss chard leaves and blanch for 3 to 4 minutes or until tender.
+Drain well and allow the Swiss chard to cool until it can be handled comfortably.
+Place the swiss chard in a clean kitchen towel or thick paper towels, and wring out and discard any excess liquid.
 Chop finely.
 Set aside.

-- In separate bowl, stir together the ricotta, egg yolk, swiss chard mixture, nutmeg, and cheese.
-Season with salt and pepper.
-Place in a large piping bag fitted with a small round tip.
+- In a mixing bowl, combine the ricotta, egg yolk, lukeward Swiss chard mixture, nutmeg, and cheese until mixed.
+Season mixture to taste with salt and pepper.
+Transfer mixture to a large piping bag fitted with a small round tip.

-- Assemble Agnolotti: Once dough has rested, add more flour if necessary (flour will absorb during resting).
-Divide each dough ball in half again and roll (at largest-width setting) each using an electric or manual pasta machine.
+- Assemble Agnolotti: Once the pasta dough has rested, knead briefly, adding more flour if necessary.
+Flour will absorb during resting, so sometimes it is necessary to add additional flour to ensure the pasta dough isn't over sticky.
+Divide each dough ball in half again and using an electric or manual pasta machine, roll the dough disc using the largest-width setting.

-- Fold into an envelope (bring side into center, repeat with other side—open seams facing vertically into machine) and repeat at least five times until dough is very smooth and rolls evenly.
+- Fold into an envelope by bringing one edge into center, repeating with other side.
+Continue to roll at the largest-width setting, placing the dough into the machine so the seams face the machine, and repeat at least five times until dough is very smooth and rolls evenly.

-- Roll pasta dough to setting “5” on your pasta machine.
-Cut into 12″ sheets.
-Allow rolled dough to dry slightly at room temperature (hanging on a rack) until no longer tacky.
-Since you will need to assemble the agnolotti, avoid rolling too much pasta at once, as it may get too dry.
+- Roll the pasta dough to setting “5” on your pasta machine, or until very thin and almost translucent.
+Cut into 12-inch long sheets.
+Allow the rolled dough to dry slightly at room temperature, hanging on a rack, or until no longer tacky.
+Since you will need to assemble the agnolotti, avoid rolling too much pasta dough discs at once, as it may get too dry otherwise.

-- Using your fingertips, press the pasta into equal-sized sections (roughly 1 inch wide), creating a firm seal between each piece.
-Using your finger, roll each piece away from your slightly and using the pastry cutter, quickly cut between the seals to form each agnolotti (do this step quickly, as it will help create a firm seal).
+- Using your fingertips, indent the dough into equal-sized sections (roughly 1-inch inch wide), creating a firm seal between each piece.
+Using your hands, gently roll the dough over to the edge and and using a pastry cutter, quickly cut between each seal to form an agnolotti.
+Do this step quickly, as it will help create a firm seal.
+Place the assembled agnolotti on a large baking sheet dusted with semolina flour.

 - Repeat with remaining pasta sheets, until all agnolotti have been assembled.
 Pasta can be stored in the fridge overnight, cooked immediately, or frozen on the sheet tray until solid (before being transferred to a ziploc bag).

-- Cook the agnolotti in boiling, salted water until al-dente.
+- To cook, boil the agnolotti in boiling salted water until al-dente.

 Laura,